trflynn89/libfly/README.md

 ## Directory structure

 * [fly](fly) - Contains the primary source and header files for libfly.
-* [build](build) - Contains the build files for all platforms and the CI configuration.
+* [build](build) - Contains build output, platform-specific build files, and the CI configuration.
 * [test](test) - Contains the libfly unit tests.
 * [bench](bench) - Contains performance benchmarks of various libfly components.
 * [extern](extern) - Contains all third-party projects used by libfly.